DanTheManGude/react-boilerplate/README.md

 # react-boilerplate
-React, Redux, Bootstrap, Firebase Boiler Plate
+React, Redux, Bootstrap Boiler Plate

 #About
-Basic Boilerplate featuring React and Redux, Bootstrap with a basic navbar template, and Firebase login authentication.
+Basic Boilerplate featuring React, Redux, and Bootstrap with a basic navbar template.
 Places with a TODO signify to change the name of the project or url.
-Also `package.json` and `public/manifest.json` Firebase credentials located in `src/config.js`
+Also `package.json` and `public/manifest.json`

 # Get Started
 `npm install`